|What to Expect at the National Cowboy Poetry Gathering|

 There’s a lot going on.
 How do I figure out what I want to do?

-The schedule is online as soon as it is determined - often before January - and viewable by day so you can plan ahead.
+The daily schedule (click here to see an example) is typically online in November and viewable by day so you can plan ahead for January's Gathering.
 Events enjoyed through the purchase of either a Deluxe 3-day Pass or Day Pass such as music and poetry sessions, panel discussions and films, are scheduled between 10:00 am and 5:30 pm.
 Most sessions run an hour to an hour and a half.
 Ticketed evening shows are 7:00 pm on Monday, Tuesday and Wednesday (if scheduled), and 6:30 and 8:30 on Thursday, Friday and Saturday.
 Artists’ biographies and samples of their work are also available online to help you choose new artists to enjoy.